ray-x/go.nvim/README.md

 Supported by treesitter.
 TS provided better parse result compared to regular expression.
 Check [my treesitter config file](https://github.com/ray-x/dotfiles/blob/master/nvim/lua/modules/lang/treesitter.lua) on how to setup textobjects.
-Also with treesitter-objects, you can move, swap select block of code which is fast and accurate.
+Also with treesitter-objects, you can move, swap the selected blocks of codes, which is fast and accurate.

 ## Build and test

-Provided wrapper for gobulild/test etc with async make
+Provided wrapper for gobulild/test etc with async make Also suggest to use [vim-test](https://github.com/vim-test/vim-test), which can run running tests on different granularities.

 ## Unit test with [gotests](https://github.com/cweill/gotests) and testify